If you are looking for an epic adventure, look no further than this Ultimate Yosemite Camping Guide!

 Up to five months in advance on the 15th of each month at 7:00 a.m.
 (PT) or 10:00 a.m (ET).

-Campground amenities: Tap water, restrooms, fire rings, bear food storage boxes, easy access to the Yosemite Shuttle Bus.
+Campground amenities: Tap water, restrooms, fire rings, bear food storage boxes, and easy access to the Yosemite Shuttle Bus.

 Maximum RV length - 40 feet